puneetpahuja/cloJS/README.md

 Func2 :: a -> Mb
 Func3 :: b -> Mc
 ```
-So the only change to our functions is that they take 'regular' values and return *monadic* values.
+So the only change to our functions is that they take 'regular' values and return *Monadic* values.

 Now, instead of just passing the result of one function to the next, lets create something called a *Monadic Bind* to thread the functions together.